By Michael D. King

 However, a coroner's inquest convened on April 7, 1879, concluded that Loving had acted in self-defense, resulting in his release without charges.
 This incident underscores the endemic violence characterizing frontier towns like Dodge City.
 It illustrates the complexities of law enforcement in navigating such dangerous situations while adhering to the legal standards of the time.
 In November 1879, Bassett resigned as Marshal of Dodge City and relocated to New Mexico, where he served as a guard for the Adams Express Company.
 The following year, he engaged in gold mining in Montana and traveled through Colorado and Texas while maintaining connections with Dodge City.
 Ultimately, he settled in Kansas City, where he owned and managed several saloons.
 His ties to Dodge City resurfaced in 1883 during the "Dodge City War," a conflict involving municipal authorities and Luke Short.
 Facing opposition from local governance, Short sought support from allies, prompting Bassett, alongside other notable figures such as Wyatt Earp and Bat Masterson, to return to Dodge City.
 This convergence of prominent ex-lawmen and gunfighters led to the establishment of the Dodge City Peace Commission in June 1883, which included members like W.H.
 Harris, W.F.
 Petillon, Frank McLain, and Neil Brown.
 A significant photograph captured this assembly on June 10, 1883.
 The Commission was instrumental in mediating the conflict, ultimately averting any violence during the "Dodge City War."
 Bassett returned to Kansas City after this involvement to open the Senate Saloon, earning him the moniker "Senator."
 However, this venture was not profitable, and he later found employment as a bartender in another establishment.
 His return to Dodge City during this tumultuous period and participation in the Peace Commission highlight Bassett's enduring influence and reputation, even post-retirement from formal law enforcement. ![]() DODGE CITY PEACE COMMISSION: In 1883, former Dodge City lawmen, Wyatt Earp, Bat Masterson and Charlie Bassett, returned to town one last time.
 But they weren’t here to enforce the law.
 Instead they posed a threat to law and order.
 They came to Dodge City as a show of force to support a friend in what became known as the “Saloon War.”
 Back Row Left - Right W.H.
 Harris Luke Short Bat Masterson Front Row Left - Right Charlie Bassett Wyatt Earp Frank McLain Neal Brown In his later years, Bassett was afflicted with inflammatory rheumatism, prompting him to seek treatment in Hot Springs, Arkansas.
 He passed away on January 5, 1896, at the age of 48, with his death attributed to Bright's disease, an outdated term for nephritis, which denotes renal inflammation resulting from various etiological factors, including toxins, infections, or autoimmune disorders.
 Bassett was interred in Hollywood Cemetery in Hot Springs.
 Charles Bassett's life story is a fascinating lens through which we can understand the dramatic evolution of law and order in Dodge City during its frontier days.
 His remarkable journey—from daring early ventures to his steadfast role as a lawman—highlights his commitment to bringing stability to a tumultuous environment.
 Bassett was crucial in pivotal events, including the notorious Dodge City War.
 Yet, his name often doesn't resonate as loudly as those of more famous figures of his time.
 Nevertheless, his tireless pursuit of peace amid chaos firmly establishes him as a key player in the saga of the American West.
 His legacy is a powerful reminder of the countless brave souls who built the frontier communities, bravely tackling immense challenges and dangers.

-Article By Michael R. Grauer “You get up every morning and you think about what you need to do that’s best for your cows.
+Article by Michael King Article By Michael R. Grauer “You get up every morning and you think about what you need to do that’s best for your cows.
 That’s your responsibility.
 You look after cattle.
 You don’t think twice about it.”
 Joe Magee, Texas Panhandle cowboy.
 Cowboys work[ed] regardless of weather.
 On the Great Plains a blue norther (or Texas norther), refers to an Arctic cold front that develops suddenly on the northern horizon as dark, wet clouds appear bluer than the sky above the cloud mass.
 On January 9, 1887, a blizzard covered parts of the Great Plains in more than 16 inches of snow and temperatures dropped to around 50 below.
 Cattle losses numbered as high as 75 percent and changed open-range cattle ranching forever.
 This series of events became known as The Big Die-Up.
 Montana artist Charles M. Russell captured the conditions of this tragedy with his famous small watercolor, Waiting for a Chinook (later given the title The Last of Five Thousand).
 The Big Die-Up is fairly well known in terms of the costs to live stock and open range ranching.
 What is less well known are the human costs to those who did (and do) the cow and horse work during harsh winters.
 Cowboys froze to death trying to save cattle.
 Another giant of Western art, Frederic Remington, sculpted The Norther, his first bronze to be cast using lost wax in 1900.
 The Norther was a marketplace flop, although it is now considered one of Remington’s finest works as he captured the conditions cowboys endure[d] to look after cattle.
 Depicting a mounted Great Plains cowboy and his cow pony with their backs hunched over to the bitter wind and snow; Remington even used a special patina to evoke frost on the horse and the cow hand. ![]() Source: Photo Reference: "The Monster Blizzard That Turned Kansas Into a Frozen Wasteland: “Hell without Heat.”
 New Perspectives on the West, Episode 7.
 PBS, Public Broadcasting Service, Web.
 19 Jan.
 2019.
 In a blizzard painted by Frank Feller, circa 1900, the Great Die-Up resulted in thousands of dead cattle clogging rivers, piling up against fences, and filling coulees.
 The smell of decay lingered over the region for months.
 Just how did cowboys do their work during winter weather conditions?
 First of all, most ranch crews were drastically reduced during the winter months.
 Those who were laid off often rode the grub line; looking for a meal riding from ranch to ranch until spring broke.
 A skeleton crew remained on ranches, with one or two hands assigned to line camps strategically place to patrol a part of a larger ranch.
 Their duties included riding and fixing fence, doctoring cattle and pulling them out of bogs, branding unbranded cimarrons, and generally searching for things that always needed doing on a cattle ranch.

 How did they do these jobs of work in bitter cold and blizzard conditions?
 Many wore heavy buffalo (bison) hide coats as they rarely dismounted and did not need the freedom of movement required during other times of the year.
 Some wore galoshes or overshoes on their feet with extra wool socks instead of cowboy boots.
 Fur-lined gloves were prized along with hair-hide mittens and some hands even wore buffalo (bison) hide hats.
 Northern plains buckaroos often preferred lined wool caps with ear flaps while on the southern plains a cowboy’s felt hat brim was turned down over his ears to become flaps and the whole shebang was tied on with a cowboy’s neckerchief (wild rag).
 So, the next time you are warm and toasty in your house when its below zero outside, remember that somewhere-from Mexico to Canada--a cowboy is tending cattle and horses from the back of a horse to ensure a reliable supply of food for American and world-wide tables.
 Simply say, “much obliged.”
 Michael R. Grauer President, Western Cattle Trail Association Article By Michael King By the year 1872, Fort Dodge, originally established in 1865 as a modest military outpost, had dramatically transformed into an active trading post and vital gathering hub for the surrounding community.
 Nestled along the Santa Fe Trail, it served as a vital stopover for intrepid traders and hardy buffalo hunters, significantly contributing to the economic vitality of the region.
 At this time, Fort Dodge was ensconced within a sprawling military reservation, its western boundary extending a full five miles from the fort itself, a distance that would soon shape the course of another development.
 The post store, commonly dubbed the Sutler's store, was a lively hub of activity, frequented by soldiers and traders alike seeking a variety of supplies, including alcoholic beverages that flowed freely.
 However, the specter of excessive drinking loomed large, prompting Colonel Richard Dodge, the fort's commandant, to take decisive action.
 In an effort to mitigate the rampant alcohol consumption, he restricted sales to officers only, effectively putting an end to the availability of liquor at the fort.
 The origins of Dodge City can be traced back to May 28, 1872, when Robert Wright, the proprietor of the trading post at Fort Dodge, received a letter to cease all whiskey sales within the military reservation.
 In an audacious move prompted by this mandate from Major Irving Dodge, the post commander, businessman George Hoover set off for Kansas City.
 He carefully loaded his wagon with barrels of whiskey, determined to transport them as close to the fort as regulations would allow, halting just shy of the five-mile boundary. ![]() On May 28, 1872, the letter imaged here was sent from the Post Adjunct at Fort Dodge to Robert Wright.
 Joel Vinson, the director of the Kansas Heritage Center, found this letter in old microfilm records.
 The letter told Wright that he could no longer sell alcohol in his store, which set off a chain of events that eventually led to the founding of Dodge City.
 Interestingly, just a couple of weeks later, on June 19, 1872, Wright received another letter saying he could reopen his bar.
 This change came only 13 days after two men, Hoover and McConnell, had started serving drinks at their bar near a sod house owned by Sitler, which was located about five miles west of Fort Dodge.
 To ensure he adhered to this distance, Hoover ingeniously tied a rag to a wagon wheel and meticulously counted the number of rotations, multiplying that figure by the wheel's diameter to arrive at an exact measurement.
 On June 17, 1872, accompanied by his business partner Jack McConnell, Hoover established a rustic bar, constructed from sod and wooden planks, just beyond the five-mile limit.
 This inviting establishment was strategically positioned south of the anticipated A.T. & S.F. railroad tracks, providing a much-needed refuge for soldiers, buffalo hunters, and traders who found themselves barred from Fort Dodge’s saloon.